 - EPDA New survey focused on late-stage Parkinson's and awareness about treatment options

-- EPDA New and important survey focused on drooling (sialorrhea)
+- Results of 2020 Survey focused on drooling (sialorrhea)

 - Parkinson’s Life podcast: ‘Best Global Audio Campaign of the Year’ Global Content Awards 2020